ajitgoel/Notes/InterviewQuestions/Architecture/RestProtocol.md

 HEAD
 TRANCE
 CONNECT

 1. GET
-GET is used to retrieve information from the server, specifically information of a resource.
+==GET is used to retrieve information from the server, specifically information of a resource.
 If the request goes well, it returns a 200 code.
-Otherwise, it might return an error code, like 404 or 400
+Otherwise, it might return an error code, like 404 or 400==

 Examples: